saadb-asad/OOP-2nd-Semester-Project-Lab/README.md

 # Memory Matching Game - C++ Project

 ## Project Overview
-This is a console-based Memory Matching Game developed in C++ using Object-Oriented Programming (OOP) principles for a semester project.
+This is a console-based Memory Matching Game developed in C++ using Object-Oriented Programming (OOP) principles for the 2nd semester project.

 ## Features
 - **Single Player Mode**: Play alone and try to complete the game in minimum moves